Connect with others who understand.

 • Any medical records about your condition

-Members of MyMyelomaTeam shared advice for others seeking disability benefits, including “Get copies of your medical records” and “Have your doctor, if he can, write a permanent disability letter so you can send it to SSI.”
+• “Have your doctor, if he can, write a permanent disability letter so you can send it to SSI.”

 “I went to the Social Security office to apply for early benefits.
 [A worker] had me set up with a phone call to get disability,” one MyMyelomaTeam member said.

-Appealing a Disability Application Rejection
+Appealing a Denied Disability Application

-The SSA takes an average of three to five months to process a disability benefits application.
-Getting approval can take even longer.
-Members of MyMyelomaTeam reported diverse experiences.
-“Finally got disability, after months of fighting,” one member shared.
-“I applied for Medicaid and SS disability and it only took a month; I was very surprised that it didn't take longer,” wrote a second member.
+“I applied for Medicaid and SS disability and it only took a month; I was very surprised that it didn’t take longer,” wrote a second member.

 • “You can get an attorney, and they will get paid when [they win].
 Find an attorney that will do the work himself, not give it to a subordinate, and make sure [they are] in your state.”

 • “Apply for SSI after you have confirmed documentation from an oncologist.
-Get reports and fax them to the SSA and you’ll get the approval quickly.”
+Get reports and fax them to the SSA, and you’ll get the approval quickly.”

 • “Myeloma is on the list [of eligible conditions] to get permanent disability.
 Keep copies of hospital visits, doctor visits, labs, and X-rays so you can fax them in.”

-Consider These International Resources
+International Resources To Consider

 If you’d like to research more about disability benefits in countries outside of the United States, check out these resources, listed by country: